Blessed Are the Meek.

 So must we, Filipino of Foreigner, as we go about this business of living.

 That’s right, friends.
-One of the greatest prophets and most audacious leaders of men (who can forget the “Let my people go” speech and the risks he took there), who figures prominently not only the Christian Bible, but the Jewish Torah and the Muslim Koran is described as a “meek” man.
+One of the greatest prophets and most audacious leaders of men (who can forget the “Let my people go” speech and the risks he took there), who figures prominently not only the Christian Bible but the Jewish Torah and the Islamic Koran is described as a “meek” man.
+Moses was “Meek”.

-And Jesus himself.
-Not only the centerpiece of the Christian religion, but whose coming was long predicted and revered in the Torah and confirmed in the Koran, a “meek” man?
+Not only the centerpiece of the Christian religion but someone whose coming was long predicted and revered in the Torah and confirmed in the Koran, a “meek” man?
+Really?
+Jesus was “Meek”?